Lady Gaga starring in Joker: Folie a Deux

 Rachel Tolleson

 Rachel (she/her) is a freelancer at The Mary Sue.
-She has been freelancing since 2013 in various forms, but has been an entertainment freelancer since 2016 with an interest in movies and television.
+She has been freelancing since 2013 in various forms, but has been an entertainment freelancer since 2016.
+When not writing her thoughts on film and television, she can also be found writing screenplays and poetry.
 She currently lives in Brooklyn with her cats Carla and Thorin Oakenshield but is a Midwesterner at heart.
-She is also a tried and true emo kid, but with a dual affinity for dad rock.
+She is also a tried and true emo kid and the epitome of "it was never a phase, Mom," but with a dual affinity for dad rock.
 If she’s not rewatching Breaking Bad or Better Call Saul she’s probably rewatching Our Flag Means Death.